-- a) Selection of the correct system components that conform to the appropriate international standards as required by the Electricity Wiring Regulations (i.e. Modules, Inverters, cables, connectors, junction boxes, isolators etc.); - b) Correct installation of the solar PV system; and - c) Correct operation and maintenance of the solar PV system.
+- Selection of the correct system components that conform to the appropriate international standards as provided in this guideline. (i.e. Modules, Inverters, cables, connectors, junction boxes, isolators etc.); - Correct Design and Installation of the solar PV system; and - Correct operation and maintenance of the solar PV system.

-All key safety issues affecting the design and installation process must be addressed including following typical issues;
+All key safety issues affecting the design and installation process must be addressed including following typical issues.

-- The supply from PV modules cannot be switched off, so special precautions should be made to ensure that live parts are either not accessible or cannot be touched during installation, use and maintenance. - PV modules are current-limiting devices, which require a non-standard approach when designing fault protection systems, as fuses are not likely to operate under short-circuit conditions. - PV systems include DC wiring, with which few electrical installers are familiar. - The installation of PV systems presents a unique combination of hazards due to risk of electric shock, falling and simultaneous manual handling difficulty.
+- The supply from PV modules cannot be switched off, so special precautions should be made to ensure that live parts are either not accessible or cannot be touched during installation, use and maintenance. - PV modules are current-limiting devices, which require a non-standard approach when designing fault protection systems, as fuses are not likely to operate under short-circuit conditions. - PV systems include DC wiring.
+DC wiring has few differences than AC wiring. - The installation of PV systems presents a unique combination of hazards due to risk of electric shock, falling and simultaneous manual handling difficulty.
 All of these hazards are encountered as a matter of course on a building site, but rarely all at once.
-While roofers may be accustomed to minimising risks of falling or injury due to manual handling problems, they may not be used to dealing with the risk of electric shock.
-Similarly, electricians would be familiar with electric shock hazards but not with handling large objects at heights.

-1.2.2 Main Hazards
+1.2.2 MAIN HAZARDS

-The following is a summary of some of the main hazards that may be encountered during the construction, operation, and maintenance of a Solar PV System:
+The following is a summary of some of the main hazards that may be encountered during the construction, operation, and maintenance of a Solar PV Systems:

-a) PV Modules produce electricity during daylight and cannot be turned off.
-Therefore, it is expected that during installation work, installers will be working on live panels and a risk of direct or indirect contact with electricity will be high.
-Measures should be taken to inform installers of such risks and use of proper insulating materials (e.g. gloves, insulated shoes, proper harness etc.) to minimise the risk of electric shock.
+• PV Modules produce electricity during daylight and cannot be turned off.
+Therefore, it is expected that during installation work, installers will be working on live modules and a risk of direct or indirect contact with electricity will be high.
+Measures should be taken to inform installers of such risks and use of proper insulating materials (e.g. gloves, insulated shoes, proper harness, and etc.) to minimize the risk of electric shock.

-- b) PV Modules are current limiting devices with the short circuit current being not much higher than the operating current which in turn may not be detected by the overcurrent protection used as such minor faults may remain undetected for a long period of time which can develop into a fire hazard. - c) PV Modules are typically installed on roofs, which in the case of a high wind may increase the risk of flying objects.
-As such, the mounting structure holding the PV Modules should take into consideration such risks during the design and installation phases. - d) The majority of Solar PV systems would be installed at premises roof tops, the risk of falling becomes very high, as such measures should be taken to reduce such risks by using the appropriate scaffolding, suitable access provisions, safe lifting procedures, and suitable labelling and warning signs. - e) Electric shock from PV Modules, cables, combiner boxes, and termination points.
+- PV Modules are current limiting devices with the short circuit current being not much higher than the operating current which in turn may not be detected by the overcurrent protection used as such minor faults may remain undetected for a long period of time which can develop into a fire hazard. - PV Modules installed on roofs, affected by high wind may increase the risk of flying objects.
+As such, the mounting structure holding the PV Modules should take into consideration such risks during the design and installation phases. - The majority of Solar PV systems would be installed at premises rooftops, the risk of falling becomes very high, as such measures should be taken to reduce such risks by using the appropriate scaffolding, suitable access provisions, safe lifting procedures, and suitable labelling and warning signs. - Electric shock from PV Modules, cables, combiner boxes, and termination points.
 As indicated above Modules will produce electricity when subjected to sunlight, as such measures should be taken to eliminate the risk of exposed/damaged wires, cables, and connections.

-1.2.3 Structural Safety
+1.2.3 STRUCTURAL SAFETY